Which is to say: that bloody Potions book.

 Most of the spells did look like they were actually worked out in the margins of the book itself however, not simply copied from somewhere else (although after the impromptu duel with Malfoy, Harry was wondering where the Prince had copied out a spell like Sectumsempera from, suggesting that there weren’t any spell notes or jottings accompanying that one).
 If we hadn’t all seen Levicorpus used the year before we’d all have easily been convinced that all of the spells were all worked out in 6th or 7th year.
 But Rowling made sure that we do not have that particular “comfort zone” from which to view our options.
 (ETA: which seems to have been a piece of sheer carelessness on her part.
 And that of her editors.
 The incident could have been set up without including that glitch.)

-Which in itself suggested that, yes, we were deliberately handed a puzzle to work out.
 In that case, the answer just wasn’t likely to be anything quite as obvious as that the book was simply Snape’s old textbook and no one else had ever gotten a close look at it.
 This whole issue had as many variables and built-in contradictions as that frapping “Reggie Black and the Dark Lord’s Sea Cave” adventure.
 And I didn’t think it happened by accident.

-At that point I still had some faith in Rowling’s ability to plan out a story, so, I thought Rowling must have meant it to be contradictory and confusing.
+At that point I also still had some faith in Rowling’s ability to plan out a story, so, I thought Rowling must have meant it to be contradictory and confusing.
 Or at least so I thought then.

 Well, no such luck.
 Rowling seems to have traveled deeply into the land of burnout by that time and was no longer passing out puzzles to her readers.
 Anything in the last three books that looks like a puzzle was more likely to be evidence of sheer carelessness, compounded by a pernicious lack of competent editing.